netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 The `anomalies_local.probability` chart shows the probability that the latest observed data is anomalous, based on the trained model.
 The `anomalies_local.anomaly` chart visualizes 0&rarr;1 predictions based on whether the latest observed data is anomalous based on the trained model.
-Both charts have an equal number of
+Both charts share the same dimensions, which you configured via `charts_regex` and `charts_to_exclude` in [part 1](/docs/guides/monitor/anomaly-detection.md).

-In other words, the `probability` chart shows the amplitude of anomaly, whereas the `anomaly` chart provides quick yes/no context.
+In other words, the `probability` chart shows the amplitude of the anomaly, whereas the `anomaly` chart provides quick yes/no context.

 ![Two charts created by the anomalies collector](https://user-images.githubusercontent.com/1153921/104226380-ef84eb00-5404-11eb-9faf-9e64c43b95ff.png)

 Before `08:32:00`, both charts show little in the way of verified anomalies.
-Based on the metrics the anomalies collector has trained on, a certain percentage of anomaly probably score is normal, as seen in the `web_log_nginx_requests_prob` dimension and a few others.
+Based on the metrics the anomalies collector has trained on, a certain percentage of anomaly probability score is normal, as seen in the `web_log_nginx_requests_prob` dimension and a few others.
 What you're looking for is large deviations from the "noise" in the `anomalies.probability` chart, or any increments to the `anomalies.anomaly` chart.

-Unsurprisingly, the stress test ran at `08:32:00` caused significant changes to these charts.
+Unsurprisingly, the stress test that began at `08:32:00` caused significant changes to these charts.
 The three dimensions that immediately shot to 100% anomaly probability, and remained there during the test, were `web_log_nginx.requests_prob`, `nginx_local.connections_accepted_handled_prob`, and `system.cpu_pressure_prob`.

 ## Build an anomaly detection dashboard

-[Netdata Cloud](https://app.netdata.cloud) features a drag-and-drop [dashboard editor](/docs/visualize/create-dashboards.md) that helps you create entirely new dashboards with charts target for your specific applications.
+[Netdata Cloud](https://app.netdata.cloud) features a drag-and-drop [dashboard editor](/docs/visualize/create-dashboards.md) that helps you create entirely new dashboards with charts targeted for your specific applications.

 For example, here's a dashboard designed for visualizing anomalies present in an Nginx web server, including documentation about why the dashboard exists and where to look next based on what you're seeing: